michaelberlian/InvForm/README.md

 ### history/ing{id}
 delete method , need access_token on the header. thsi route used for deleting the data from the access_token owner history table based on the id given in the route{id}. a successful call will give code('OK') and a successful message.

+The front end github can be found on https://github.com/Marcell20/FinalProject-WebDevelopment-Frontend